top of page

 Client Focus: Adults

-I hold a Master's Degree in Counseling Psychology from the University of Saint Thomas, and am working under the licensed supervision of Laura Ford.
+I have a Master’s Degree in Counseling Psychology from Capella University and am a licensed LMFT in Minnesota.

 Glenn Nuckols, MA, LADC